 that something happened...

-to have exploded into a Big Bang, and then Voila!
+to have exploded into a Big Bang, and then Vwuallah!
 Seven to 20 billion years

 matter.
-And as preposterous as this is to the laws of nature,
+And as preposterous as this viewpoint is to the laws of nature,

 and logic, and common sense itself, it is still the ONLY viewpoint that is allowed to be taught

-strong probability of a Creator being involved is said to be off limits to so-called
+probability of a Creator being involved is said to be off limits (to so-called

-realm of "science", and therefore should not be allowed to
+realm of (so-called) "science", and therefore should not be allowed to

 be examined and

-explored, much less even mentioned to curious students: who we are supposed
+explored, much less even mentioned to our curious kids -- who (we are supposed

-that contained all the matter in the universe, was no larger than a golf ball.
+that (is supposed to have) contained all the matter in the universe, was no larger than a golf ball.